dhyan-aranha/FormalBook/README.md

    for n odd.

 3) In the [Sperner file](https://github.com/dhyan-aranha/FormalBook/tree/main/FormalBook/sperner) the proof Monsky's theorem is carried out (see  [segment_conting.lean](https://github.com/dhyan-aranha/FormalBook/blob/main/FormalBook/sperner/segment_counting.lean)) as well as the proof that even dissections always exist.
 This is by far the most technincal part of the work.
-There are still a few sorrys in here which we hope to fill soon.
+There are still a few sorrys which we hope to fill soon.
 For the latest developments in this file please check out the sperner branch.
 Here we would like to recognize the contributions of Pjotr Buys!

 4) Finally in [Triangle_corollary.lean](https://github.com/dhyan-aranha/FormalBook/blob/main/FormalBook/Triangle_corollary.lean) we formalize the comparison